top of page

 2022 In Flagrante is still being performed now - most recently in 2022 the Mouthfeel iteration at Auckland Live’s Cabaret Festival at the Civic’s Wintergarden.

-2023 and 2025 I taught at the Seasoned Dance Symposium in Christchurch /Otautahi - contemporary ballet for adults and an old Limbs work of mine - Talking Heads.
+2023 and 2025 I taught at the Seasoned Dance Symposium in Christchurch /Otautahi - contemporary ballet class for adults and an old Limbs work of mine - Talking Heads.

 2025 I’ve continued teaching my contemporary ballet classes at TAPAC.